microsoft/aksworkshop/_entries/02-06 challenge3.md

 {% collapsible %}

+> **Note** The minimum agent version supported by this feature is microsoft/oms:ciprod07092019 or later.

 1. Run an demo application called “prommetrics-demo” which already has the Prometheus endpoint exposed.
 Save the YAML below as `prommetrics-demo.yaml` or download it from [prommetrics-demo.yaml](yaml-solutions/01. challenge-03/prommetrics-demo.yaml)